vtexdocs/help-center-content/docs/announcements/en/new-tutorials-help-b2b-stores-to-implement-their-business-on-vtex.md

 author: authors_24
 slug: new-tutorials-help-b2b-stores-to-implement-their-business-on-vtex
 legacySlug: new-tutorials-help-b2b-stores-to-implement-their-business-on-vtex
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Articles explain step by step how to solve some of the main technological challenges faced by B2B stores.
+announcementSynopsisEN: 'Articles explain step by step how to solve some of the main technological challenges faced by B2B stores.'
 ---

 Retail operations working in the B2B (Business to Business) model count on a series of settings that deviate from the standard model of interaction between the store and the end consumer.